bmstu-iu9/refal-5-lambda/doc/historical/note000.en.md

 complicated – they extremely insufficient.
 That’s why language need primitive functions, executing primitive operations.

 Within actual compiler accepted the following model.
-Inputing the built-in functions to language is ideologically disgusting for me, because the functions is related to user-level definitions, but execute language-level actions.
+Inputting the built-in functions to language are ideologically disgusting  for me, because the functions are related to user-level definitions, but execute language-level actions.
 Besides for the built-in functions executes special rules, for instance, they don’t need to introduce.
-That’s why I made the primitive operations as external – as in C like language – there is too absent built-in functions.
+That’s why I made the primitive operations as external – as in C like language – there are too absent built-in functions.
 Because of being the primitive operations (those, that impossible create with REFAL sources) is external, than exactly user too able to write a him/herself primitive functions based on C++ language and it too will be external.